Kayfabe: Usage

 Kayfabe is a shorthand term that involves acknowledging the staged, scripted nature of professional wrestling, as opposed to a competitive sport, despite being presented as authentic.
 Initially, people "in the business" (either wrestlers or those working behind the scenes) used the term kayfabe as a code among those in the wrestling profession, discussing matters in public without revealing the scripted nature.
 As a concept, kayfabe involves both the fact that matches are scripted and that wrestlers portray characters for their shows.
 Unlike actors who portray their characters only when on set or on stage, professional wrestlers often stay "in character" outside the shows, especially when interacting with fans, trying to preserve the illusion of professional wrestling.
 In contrast, something that is not kayfabe, be it a fight or a statement, is referred to as a "shoot".

 I remember the guy who would bring our jackets back to the dressing room.
 Every time he did, someone would yell "Kayfabe." ...
 Then one night, the guy decided to stand up for himself and told the whole dressing room: "I don't mind the yelling, but I want to let you know that my name is not Kayfabe.
 It's Mark." ...
 What he didn't know is that wrestlers called people outside of the business "marks"—that's why we were yelling kayfabe in the first place.

 — Pat Patterson, describing his interaction with a ring attendant in the Pacific Northwest Wrestling territory during the early 1960s.

 The term kayfabe was often used as a warning to other wrestlers that someone who was not "in the know" was in the vicinity.
-This could include wrestlers' family members who had not been clued into the scripted nature of professional wrestling.
+This could include wrestlers' family members who had not been clued in to the scripted nature of professional wrestling.
 An example of kayfabe being kept even from family members was illustrated in an article describing how in the 1970s, the wife of James Harris (known under the ring name Kamala) was celebrating that her husband had just won a $5,000 prize as he won a battle royal, not realizing that the prize money was simply a storyline or kayfabe.

 The term kayfabe itself can be used in a variety of contexts, as an adjective, for instance, when referring to a "kayfabe interview", where the person being interviewed remains "in character", or when describing someone as a "kayfabe girlfriend", implying that she is playing a role, but is not actually romantically involved with that particular person.
 A person can also be said to be "kayfabing" someone, by presenting storylines and rivalries as real.